mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 time sudo gitlab-redis-cli --cluster reshard 127.0.0.1:6379 --cluster-from <FROM_MASTER_NODE_ID> --cluster-to <TO_MASTER_NODE_ID> --cluster-slots <KEYSLOTS_TO_MOVE> --cluster-pipeline <BATCH_SIZE> --cluster-yes
 ```

-At the same time, keep an eye on CPU/Memory saturation and Apdex violation metrics in redis-cluster dashboard.
+At the same time, keep an eye on CPU/Memory saturation and Apdex violation metrics in Redis Cluster dashboard.
 Also, note the time taken for migration of keyslots to estimate required time for completing the migration.
 If there is no impact on resources and time taken by migration is not reasonable, then try increasing the `<BATCH_SIZE>` and `<KEYSLOTS_TO_MOVE>` to a workable number.

 ### 3. Migrate keys from existing shards to new shard

-The end goal is to distribute the number of keyslots (16384) among all shards equally (With some rounding off).
-By default, we have 16384 keyslots in a given redis cluster and a cluster with 3 shards have distribution like following:
+We have 16384 keyslots in a given Redis Cluster and a cluster with 3 shards have distribution like following:

 1. First shard: 0-5460
 2. Second shard: 5461-10922